-often told me that I had a 'great' imagination.
-Thing is, it wasn't intended as
+teachers) often told me that I had a 'great' imagination.
+Thing is, it wasn't

-a compliment, and carried with it the strong suggestion that I was tethered
+intended as a compliment, and carried with it the strong suggestion that I

-to reality by only the most gossamer and fastly-fraying thread.
+was tethered to reality by only the most gossamer and fastly-fraying thread.

 Huh!
-What

-do teachers know?
-(I should've called down my alien allies from the planet
+What do teachers know?
+(I should've called down my alien allies

-XRILLFON to sort them out, but I knew they'd be busy.)
+from the planet XRILLFON to sort them out, but they were busy.)

 It seems to me, looking at the opening panel of the above artwork,